 PALS PRETEST :

-To access pretest and study guides go to: www.heart.org/eccstudent and enter this code: pals15
+To access pretest and study guides go to: www.heart.org/eccstudent and enter the code provided in your manual.

 If you are new to PALS don’t memorize or be overwhelmed by the enclosed material.
 Review and relax.
 Be familiar with the material and I’ll show you how to put it together and the memorization will be easier.